Tochoramaina/Women-Cloting-sentiment-analysis/readme.md

+##Women's Clothing E-commerce

-##Women's Clothing E-commerce: Sentiment prediction and Topic Modelling
+Sentiment prediction and Topic Modelling
 In this repository i implement a dual-stage naural language processing (NLP) pipeline to decode a customer review on a cloth.
 I combined Bidirectional LSTM and topic extraction to transform raw text into structured, actionable business intelligence

 ##Pipeline Artchitecture